tweag/ouroboros-consensus/docs/website/contents/for-developers/Benchmarks.md

 # Consensus benchmarks

 We are in the process of adding component level microbenchmarks for Consensus.

+We check for regressions in performance on CI.

+## Mempool Benchmark

 We started with microbenchmarks for adding transactions to the mempool.
 The mempool benchmarks can be run using the following command.